wrasdf/ops-kube-crossplane-aws/README.md

 #### Investigate Scenarios

 - As a developer, I would like to create a regional postgres aurora cluster.
+  - Works with managed resources
+  - Not working with composition

+- As a developer, I would like to create a global postgres aurora cluster.
 (WIP)

-- As a developer, I would like to create a global postgres aurora cluster.
+  - Works with managed resources
+  - Not working with composition

 - As a developer, I would like to create a regional mysql aurora cluster.
 (WIP)
+  - Works with managed resources
+  - Not working with composition

 - As a developer, I would like to create a global mysql aurora cluster.
+(WIP)
+  - Works with managed resources
+  - Not working with composition

+- As a developer, I would like to create a backup for my existing cluster.
+(Manually from AWS console.)

+- As a developer, I would like to restore a regional cluster from a snapshot.
+  - Works with managed resources
+  - Not working with composition

+- As a developer, I would like to restore a global cluster from a snapshot.
+(Need to be tested)

 ### Limits
 - Dynamic create multiple base resources -> Not Support